Cleon Jones: Incident in 1975

 Jones suffered a knee injury, and was out on extended spring training when the 1975 season started.
-At 5:00 a.m. on May 4, Jones was arrested for indecent exposure in St. Petersburg, Florida.
-Police officers found him asleep in a van with 21-year-old Sharon Ann Sabol, who was charged with possession of marijuana.
-Jones said he did not know Miss Sabol, but was giving her a ride home in a friend's borrowed van, which ran out of gas, and that he had fallen asleep fully clothed, except for his shoes, waiting for help.
+At 5:00 a.m. on May 4, Jones was arrested and charged with indecent exposure in St. Petersburg, Florida.
+Police officers found him asleep in a station wagon with 21-year-old Sharon Ann Sabol, who was charged with possession of marijuana.
+Jones said he did not know Sabol, but was giving her a ride home in a friend's borrowed station wagon, which ran out of gas, and that he had fallen asleep fully clothed, except for his shoes, waiting for help.
 The charges were later dropped, but chairman of the New York Mets M. Donald Grant fined Jones $2,000, four times as much as a Met had ever been assessed before, and forced him to publicly apologize during a press conference held in New York.
 Jones apologized with his wife Angela, his high school sweetheart, by his side.
 He and Angela have been married for more than 50 years.

 Retirement

 Jones rejoined the Mets on May 27.
 He was batting .240, mostly as a pinch hitter, when he was released by the Mets on July 18 after an altercation with manager Yogi Berra.
-He was picked up by the Chicago White Sox in 1976.
+He was acquired by the Chicago White Sox in 1976.
 He was released 13 games into the season with a .200 batting average, and retired afterwards.

 Jones earned a reputation as an outfielder with one of the strongest arms in the National League.
 For his career, he had 64 outfield assists, including ten in 1966 and 1970.

 In 1981, Jones was hired by Frank Cashen of the New York Mets to play a key role as a minor-league hitting coach.
 Jones helped shape the careers of future Met stars, including Kevin Mitchell, who figured prominently in the 1986 World Series Championship.